hfboyce/tableau_course/_sources/lessons/tableau2.md

 Alright, let's now take a shot at creating some of the plots we just learned about.

+I'm going to be using the `street-trees.csv` file as a data source available in the Google drive [here](https://drive.google.com/drive/folders/1IP1Vs8bJnGElKfqZ8VkNlLVX-VXJZfaV?usp=sharing).

 ### Pie Chart

 Let's say we want to see the proportion of trees planted with root barriers to trees planted without root barriers.